 Promising results also suggest that treatment with H2-rich water may help reduce cognitive decline in humans with the APOE4 genotype variant, which confers a higher genetic risk of developing AD.
 Although daily consumption of H2-rich water did not significantly improve outcomes in all individuals with mild cognitive impairment versus placebo, the subpopulation of those with the APOE4 genotype experienced significant improvements in their Alzheimer’s Disease Assessment Scale-cognitive (ADAS-cog) subscale and word recall scores at one year.
 An animal study published along with these human findings reported not only a reduction of oxidative stress, memory impairment, and neurodegeneration but also found the mice treated with H2-rich water had an increased lifespan.
 A subsequent small pilot study in AD patients using a combination of lithium (which studies suggest may confer protective effects in AD) with H2 as an inhalation therapy for one hour twice daily found that after four to seven months, ADAS-cog scores actually improved.

 Recently, a possible gender-specific effect of H2 treatment was demonstrated, with research showing that female transgenic AD mice experienced much greater improvements than male mice in parameters related to oxidative stress, inflammation, and cognitive behavior with H2-rich water treatment.
-Interestingly, in the H2-treated female AD mice, brain levels of estrogen and brain-derived neurotrophic factor were nearly restored to that of the control mice while no changes were observed in the male AD mice – both possibly important pathways via which the female-specific benefits manifested.
+Interestingly, in the H2-treated female AD mice, brain levels of estrogen and brain-derived neurotrophic factor were nearly restored to that of the control mice while no changes were observed in the male AD mice – both possibly important pathways via which the female-specific benefits manifested and BDNF were nearly restored to that of the control mice while no changes were observed in the male AD mice.

 Adaptogenic Effects of H2